-Panic Attack Therapy in Philadelphia - What are panic attacks?
+Panic Attack Therapy in Philadelphia, Mechanicsville, Santa Fe, Ocean City - What are panic attacks?
 Ever feel like you suddenly can’t catch your breath?
 Your heart is pounding in your chest, and yet you are sitting still.
 Perspiration is forming on your forehead, and you feel like you are going to die.
 You may be experiencing a panic attack.

 What are Panic Attacks: panic Attacks typically come on suddenly and are accompanied by intense fear or anxiety.
 These panic attacks can occur frequently or infrequently and are always accompanied by one or more of the following symptoms plus others; heart palpitations, rapid breathing or shortness of breath, blurred vision, dizziness, racing thoughts, shaking, and feelings of intense doom.